 - Marriage to the beloved prince/ess crowns everyone’s happiness.
 All are set fair for a deservedly happy future.

 As Miss Prism tells us, in Wilde’s The Importance of Being Earnest, ‘The good ended happily, and the bad unhappily.
 That is what fiction means.’
-For some of us anyway – you can reinvent the wheel with your story while keeping a weather eye on how the old skills can help.
+Feel free to reinvent the wheel with your story while keeping a weather eye on how the old skills can help.